 Both parties can have changed circumstances impacting the alimony.
 For example, the Payee can have a change that warrants a reduction or elimination of alimony.
 Say, for instance, that the payee earned $30,000 per year the time of the divorce while the payer made $100,000 and the court awarded alimony for a limited time.
 Five years into the alimony award, the payee wins the mega millions lottery and clearly, no longer needs the alimony from the payer.
 If the payer files for termination, he or she may be relieved of alimony obligations because the recipient no longer needs support.

 A more realistic fact scenario in which alimony termination may be sought occurs when the payee cohabitates with another.
 The party seeking modification must demonstrate that the parties are living together in a manner tantamount to marriage.
 Essentially, they will argue that the payee no longer needs support because expenses are shared by the cohabitant.

-Contact an Experienced Toms River NJ Alimony Attorney Today
+Contact an Experienced New Jersey Alimony Attorney Today

 Overall, determinations to modify or terminate alimony are fact-sensitive and must be reviewed on a case-by-case basis.
 While there is no checklist you can follow, at The Law Offices of Jacobs Berger we have experience handling these cases and knows what to look for and draft when arguing the case.
 Contact our office today for a consultation about alimony changes or termination that may apply to you.

 At our firm, you will find an individualized approach to your family law needs.
 If you come to us with an alimony or spousal support issue, we will be by your side to provide professional and legal advice.
 We look forward to being sensitive to your needs and helping you fulfill your goals.